 Further, if a regional center immigrant investor changes the regional center with which his or her immigrant petition is associated after filing the Form I-526 petition, whether occurring during an initial or further deployment of capital, the change constitutes a material change to the petition.
 Similarly, the termination of a regional center associated with a regional center immigrant investor’s Form I-526 petition constitutes a material change to the petition.

-For petitions filed before November 21, 2019, amendments or supplements to any offering necessary to maintain compliance with applicable securities laws based on regulatory changes effective on November 21, 2019, must not independently result in denial or revocation of a petition, provided that the petitioner:
+For petitions filed before November 21, 2019, amendments or supplements to any offering necessary to maintain compliance with applicable securities laws based on regulatory changes effective on November 21, 2019, do not independently result in denial or revocation of a petition, provided that the petitioner:

 Was eligible for classification as an employment-based 5th preference immigrant at the time the petition was filed; and

 Is currently eligible for classification as an employment-based 5th preference immigrant, including having no right to withdraw or rescind the investment or commitment to invest into such offering, at the time of adjudication of the petition.